lambda7xx/cmcs624-fall20/assignment2.md

 ### 5. OCC vs. Locking B  (7 points)

 If your code is correct, you probably found that OCC and Locking B were approximately the same performance for the **high contention** read-only (5-records) test.
-But OCC beat Locking B for the **high contention** read-only (30-records) test.

-- [ ] What is the reason for OCC suddenly being better for 30-record transactions?
+- [ ] But OCC beat Locking B for the **high contention** read-only (30-records) test.
+What is the reason for OCC suddenly being better for 30-record transactions?
-- [ ] Furthermore, OCC loses to Locking B for the **high contention** read-write test (both for 5 record transactions and 10 record transactions).
+- [ ] Furthermore, OCC beat Locking B for the **high contention** read-write test (both for 5 record transactions and 10 record transactions).
 Why?
-- [ ] Furthermore, why does the relative difference between OCC and Locking B get larger for transactions longer than 0.1 ms in the **high contention** read-write test?
+- [ ] Furthermore, why does the relative difference between OCC and Locking B get larger for 10 record transactions than 5 record transactions in the **high contention** read-write test?

 ### 6. MVCC vs. OCC/Locking (7 points)